Marylebone station: Closure proposals

 After the 1960s, lack of investment led to local services and the station becoming increasingly run down.
 By the early 1980s, Marylebone was under serious threat of closure.
-In 1983, British Rail chairman Peter Parker commissioned a report into the possibility of converting Marylebone into a 'high-speed bus way', whereby Marylebone would be converted into a coach station.
+In 1983, British Rail chairman Peter Parker commissioned a report into the possibility of converting Marylebone into a high-speed busway, whereby Marylebone would be converted into a coach station.
 The tracks between Marylebone, Harrow-on-the-Hill and South Ruislip would have closed, and been converted into a road for the exclusive use of buses and coaches.
-British Rail services via High Wycombe would have been diverted into Paddington, and the Aylesbury services would have been taken over by London Underground on an extended Metropolitan line, and then routed to Baker Street.
+British Rail services via High Wycombe would have been diverted into Paddington and the Aylesbury services would have been taken over by London Underground on an extended Metropolitan line, and then routed to Baker Street.

-British Rail formally announced plans to close Marylebone on 15 March 1984, pending a statutory consultation process, and closure notices were posted at the station.
+British Rail formally announced plans to close Marylebone on 15 March 1984, pending a statutory consultation process and closure notices were posted at the station.
 The proposals proved controversial and faced strong opposition from local authorities and the public, leading to a legal battle which lasted for two years.
 Despite the pending closure, passenger numbers only dropped by about 400 per day from 1968 levels.
 The conversion project proved impractical due to the headroom limitations on the line and the closure was quietly dropped.

 1986 onwards – revival

 The station was revived under the control of the Network SouthEast sector of British Rail.
-The introduction of the inter-modal and unlimited use Capitalcard (now known as the Travelcard) led to a sharp rise in commuters into London, absorbing the spare capacity at Paddington and Baker Street and eliminating the possibility of Marylebone's services being diverted.
+The introduction of the inter-modal and unlimited use Capitalcard (now known as the Travelcard) led to a sharp rise in commuters into London, absorbing the spare capacity at Paddington and Baker Street, eliminating the possibility of Marylebone's services being diverted.

 Marylebone was reprieved from the threat of closure on 30 April 1986, and an £85 million modernisation and refurbishment programme of the station and its services was granted.
 This was funded by selling part of the station to developers, including two of the original four platforms at the west of the station and the third span of the train shed.
 In order to replace these, the central cab road was removed, and two new platforms numbered 2 and 3 were created in its place.
 The run-down lines into Marylebone were modernised with new signalling and higher line speeds.
-In 1991, the fleet of Class 115 trains on local services was replaced by Class 165 Turbo trains, and service frequencies were increased.
+In 1991, the fleet of Class 115 trains on local services was replaced by Class 165 Turbo trains and service frequencies were increased.
 Services to Banbury were extended to the reopened Birmingham Snow Hill station in 1993, creating the first long-distance service into Marylebone since 1966.
-Initially this service ran at two-hourly intervals, but it proved popular and was increased to an hourly frequency in 1994.
+Initially, this service ran at two-hourly intervals, but it proved popular and was increased to an hourly frequency in 1994.